kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 > Please note that changes to a DNS zone can take between 4 and 24 hours to propagate fully.
 >

-> **Special Cases:**
+> **Special cases:**
 >
 > If you are migrating a website and/or email addresses associated with your website’s domain name, please read our guide on "[Migrating your website and emails to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh)".
 You will find all the key steps for migrating all of your services without any interruptions (domain name, website, email address(es), etc.).

-To check and/or modify the link between your domain name and your web hosting plan, **please refer to the following guides in order:**
+To check and modify the link between your domain name and your web hosting plan, **please refer to the following guides in order:**

-- [IP address list for Web Hosting clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP): You will find all the IP addresses for our web hosting infrastructure there.
+- [IP address list for web hostin clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP): You will find all the IP addresses for our web hosting infrastructure there.
 This guide will particularly help you with domain names whose active DNS zone is not managed at OVHcloud (or managed on a different OVHcloud customer account than your own).
-- [Hosting multiple websites on your Web Hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite): This guide explains how to add multiple domain names to a Web Hosting plan.
-It can also help you check that your domain name declaration in the `Multisite`{.action} tab of your Web Hosting plan is correct.
+- [Hosting multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite): This guide explains how to add multiple domain names to a web hosting plan and how to check that your domain name declaration in the `Multisite`{.action} tab of your web hosting plan is correct.
 If necessary, you can then modify it and take the necessary measures in your domain name’s active DNS zone.
 - [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit): This guide explains how to edit an OVHcloud DNS zone.
 It will be useful to you in the event that your domain name’s active DNS zone is present on a different OVHcloud customer account than your own.
-You can also use it to access your domain name’s OVHcloud DNS zone, in order to verify that the IP address (entry(s) of type *A* and/or *AAAA*) declared for your domain name in the DNS zone corresponds to your Web Hosting plan’s IP address.
+You can also use it to access your domain name’s OVHcloud DNS zone, in order to verify that the IP address (entry of type *A* and/or *AAAA*) declared for your domain name in the DNS zone corresponds to your web hosting plan’s IP address.

 To check and/or modify the link between your domain name and your OVHcloud email solution, please read our guide on "[Configure an MX record for email management](/pages/web_cloud/domains/dns_zone_mx)".
 You will find the names of the OVHcloud email servers, as well as the procedure to follow in order to point your domain name to these same servers.